TimmyK54/Super-Snake/README.md

 ## Gameplay

 #### Controls
-- Use WASD or the arrow keys to move.
+- Use WASD or the arrow keys to move
-- Press space to pause.
+- Press space to pause
-- In a menu screen, press enter to select a menu item.
+- In a menu screen, press enter to select a menu item
-- In a menu screen, press backspace to return to the main menu.
+- In a menu screen, press backspace to return to the main menu
-- After entering a leaderboard name, press tab to exit text box before pressing enter to play again.
+- After entering a leaderboard name, press tab to exit text box before pressing enter to play again

 #### Powerups
 There are various powerups to be taken advantage of in Super Snake - 5 to be exact!
 Powerups can be obtained by eating special colored pellets.
 Each powerup lasts for 6 seconds, and can be stacked.
 Eating a special pellet when you currently have an active powerup will not replace your current powerup.
 However you will not have a visual indicator for when the previous powerup runs out!